ionixjunior/ionixjunior.dev/src/content/en/posts/2024-03-01-mastering-git-branching-basics-exploring-the-git-branch-command.md

 social_image: "mastering-git-branching-basics-exploring-the-git-branch-command.en.webp"
 +++

-<p class="intro"><span class="dropcap">E</span>mbarking on your journey with Git involves mastering its fundamental commands, and among them, git branch stands out as a pivotal tool for managing branches.
+Embarking on your journey with Git involves mastering its fundamental commands, and among them, git branch stands out as a pivotal tool for managing branches.
 In this guide, we'll delve deep into the git branch command, exploring its various functionalities, from listing existing branches to creating and deleting them.
-By the end, you'll wield the power of branching with confidence, laying a solid foundation for your Git workflow.</p>
+By the end, you'll wield the power of branching with confidence, laying a solid foundation for your Git workflow.

 ## Listing branches
 To start, we can see all the branches we have on our local repository.
 Again, I'm using the [Book Tracking][book_tracking_repository] repository.